-Glitzy Casinos, unspoiled beaches and top-class restaurants, Macau is a glorious slice of the Mediterranean tucked away on the South China Sea.
-A Portuguese colony for nigh on 500 years, Macau has retained much of its colonial charm - and if the culture doesn't interest you, there is always gambling.
-If you need to know how to get to Macau, and for other essential travel planning tips, check out this Macau travel guide.
+Glitzy Casinos, unspoiled beaches, and top-class restaurants, Macau is a glorious slice of the Mediterranean tucked away on the South China Sea.
+A Portuguese colony for nigh on 500 years, Macau has retained much of its colonial charm.
+If the culture doesn't interest you, there is always gambling.

 What to See and Do in Portuguese Macau